Covid 19 coronavirus: Health officials with today's case number update as Cabinet considers level 1 date

 More than 4000 people attended a protest in Auckland's CBD, where images showed physical distancing rules were not followed.

-Before the New Zealand protests, infectious disease expert Dr Siouxsie Wiles warned that such gatherings - with large numbers of people shouting and singing - were the perfect environment for Covid-19 to spread.
+Before the New Zealand protests, microbiologist Dr Siouxsie Wiles warned that such gatherings - with large numbers of people shouting and singing - were the perfect environment for Covid-19 to spread.

 There are now fears that asymptomatic carriers of Covid-19 may have attended the protests and unwittingly spread the virus, risking New Zealand losing all the gains made in stamping out Covid-19.